sharmazenith/letter-frequency/README.md

 ### Letter Frequency

-#first public upload pass
+First public upload pass

-alphabetic substitution ciphers can be decoded by analyzing the frequency of each letter and estalblishing a relationship to the known frequency of encrypted letters.
+Alphabetic substitution ciphers can be decoded by analyzing the frequency of each letter and estalblishing a relationship to the known frequency of encrypted letters.